Fallown History, Family Crest & Coats of Arms

 Fallown Spelling Variations

-spelling variations of the surname Fallown are preserved in documents of the family history.
+Scribes and church officials, lacking today's standardized spelling rules, recorded names by how they were pronounced.
+This imprecise guide often led to the misleading result of one person's name being recorded under several different spellings.
+Numerous spelling variations of the surname Fallown are preserved in documents of the family history.
 The various spellings of the name that were found include Fallon, O'Fallon, Fallone, Falloone and others.

 Early Notables of the Fallown family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Fallown Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Fallown Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fallown family to the New World and Oceana
+Migration of the Fallown family

 In the 18th and 19th centuries, thousands of Irish families fled an Ireland that was forcibly held through by England through its imperialistic policies.
 A large portion of these families crossed the Atlantic to the shores of North America.
 The fate of these families depended on when they immigrated and the political allegiances they showed after they arrived.
 Settlers that arrived before the American War of Independence may have moved north to Canada at the war's conclusion as United Empire Loyalists.
 Such Loyalists were granted land along the St. Lawrence River and the Niagara Peninsula.
 Those that fought for the revolution occasionally gained the land that the fleeing Loyalist vacated.
 After this period, free land and an agrarian lifestyle were not so easy to come by in the East.
 So when seemingly innumerable Irish immigrants arrived during the Great Potato Famine of the late 1840s, free land for all was out of the question.
 These settlers were instead put to work building railroads, coal mines, bridges, and canals.
 Whenever they came, Irish settlers made an inestimable contribution to the building of the New World.
 Early North American immigration records have revealed a number of people bearing the Irish name Fallown or a variant listed above, including: Stephen Fallon lived in Pennsylvania in 1773; and many other Fallons later joined him there in the mid 1800's.
 The family also settled in New York, California, Massachusetts, during the 19th century.
 They also settled in Newfoundland between 1850 and 1871..